pcarbo/neuron/README.md

 project, please cite our paper:

 L. J. Sittig, P. Carbonetto, K. A. Engel, K. S. Krauss, C.
 Barrios-Camacho & A. A. Palmer.
-Should single strains suffice?
+Should single strains suffice: an inconvenient truth.
 Submitted to *Neuron*.

 ###Code and data licenses